jsim2010/partite/CONTRACT.md

 # Partite

-## I) General
+## I) Statutes

-vision
-: A succinct purpose that describes the intention of the project.

-requirement
-: A description of the behavior to a given set of inputs that fulfills the vision.

-contract
-: The collection of requirements enacted by the project.

-specification
-: An explanation of how one or more requirements shall be satisfied.

-strategy
-: A collection of specifications that cover the entirety of the contract.
-: Any number of strategies may be defined for the contract.

-product
-: A result of executing a strategy.
-: Any number of products may be created for a strategy.

-## II) Roles

 operative
 : An entity that acts on the project.

 role
-: A classification that can be appointed to an operative which defines the actions that an operative is allowed to perform.
+: A classification that can be assigned to an operative which defines the actions that the operative is allowed to perform.

 statute
-: The conditions which permit modifying the assignment of a specified role to a given operative.
+: The conditions which permit modifying the assignment of a given role to an operative.

-1) The following roles shall exist:
-  - a) director
-  - b) consul
-  - c) inspector
-  - d) architect
-  - e) developer
-  - f) member
-2) Each role shall have 1 statute for its appointment and 1 statute for its dismissal.
+1) Each role shall have at least 1 statute for its appointment and at least 1 statute for its dismissal.
-3) **Resignation:** Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.
+2) **Resignation:** Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.
-4) All operatives shall not be able to perform any actions that are not explictly given to one of their appointed roles.

-## III) Policies
+## II) Policies

 policy
 : A defined set of conditions that, when they occur, shall immediately result in a specified action.